engrit-illinois/Get-AdUserGroupMembershipTree/README.md

 Required string.
 The name of the AD user for which to pull group membership data.

-### ConsoleReport
-Optional switch.
-If specified, prints an ordered report of all the flattened groups, colorized based on membership type.

 ### PassThru
 Optional switch.
 If specified returns all of the flattened group data as an array of PowerShell objects.